ListenToAJ/SongSwipe/README.md

 SPOTIFY_CLIENT_SECRET=<YOUR SPOTIFY SECRET>
 REDIRECT_URI_AUTH=http://127.0.0.1:9000/.netlify/functions/api/auth/callback
 REDIRECT_URI_HOME=http://127.0.0.1:8080/playlists.html
+METRICS_ENABLED=<true or false>
 ```
-You may also need to edit the sixth line of `dist/playlist.js` if you change the port that the backend api runs off of.
+You may also need to edit the sixth line of `dist/util.js` if you change the port that the backend api runs off of.

 At the current moment our application requires a server that is distributing the `dist` directory of the project to be able to function.
 This is to emulate what is eventually going to be hosted on netlify.
 Our dependencies include the `http-server` node module that can be used for this however, if it does not work you can install it with the following command.
 ```
 npm install http-server
 ```
 Editors like Visual Studio Code also have extensions that can provide a live http-server.
 If you decide to use something like that instead make sure you update the URIs accordingly.
 We will attempt to make this a more streamlined thing for running locally as the project progresses.

+If metrics are enabled then on completion of going through a playlist the following metrics will be written to a file in the `data` directory.
+- Per song: The total amount of time spent on the song, direction swiped, and song information.
+- Per playlist: The total amount of time it took to go through the playlist.

 ### Running Locally